oneminch/Notes/Nuxt.js.md

 - `nuxi init` - initializes a fresh Nuxt project.
 - `nuxi preview` - starts a server to preview a Nuxt application generated after running the `build` command.
 ## Composables

+- For performance reasons, composables such as `useFetch` should not be called inside functions or event handlers.
+It's recommended to call them only on the top-level.

 ### `useState`

 - Nuxt provides an [[Server-Side Rendering|SSR]]-friendly state management composable,  `useState`.